 It is funny how someone reminiscing about a distant past event can trigger all sorts of memories and feelings.
 That is what happened a short while ago after seeing a post about Westcliff swimming pool on a “memories” Facebook page relating to old Southend and, given the number of commentators chipping in with their recollections, I see I am not alone.
 My problem is because all this happened between 1962 and 1966 when I was between the ages of 11 and 15, I struggle somewhat distinguishing fact from fiction.
 Even so memories of lots of specific incidents have come back.

-The sad memory is that it was an escape haunt for me because I didn’t have many friends and more often than not I traveled to the pool by bike, often alone.
+The sad memory is that it was an escape haunt for me because I didn’t have many friends and more often than not I traveled to the pool by bike, usually alone.
 I spent many hours at the pool, especially during my summer holidays, sometimes visiting the pool every day, and at least once a week in term time.
-This chlorine laden natural water and Leigh salt water open air pools were the only two decent sized pools in in the town – there was a smaller indoor pool at Valkyrie Road but I don’t recall any other at that time.
+This chlorine laden water, which stung the eyes, and Leigh salt water open air pools, were the only two decent sized pools in in the town – there was a smaller indoor pool at Valkyrie Road but I don’t recall any other at that time.
 The pool hosted clubs and galas.
-The pool closed soon after (as did the one in Leigh) and after various other uses, like hosting dolphins and a leisure centre, a casino was built on the site, which is what is there now.
+It closed soon after (as did the one in Leigh) I stopped being a regular.
+After various other uses, like hosting dolphins and a leisure centre, a casino was built on the site, which is what is there now.
 As I understand it, it is built on top of the old pool.
 Warrior Square took over from Westciff as the main serious swimming pool in the town, hosting a heated indoor swimming pool and diving area.
-When it closed a couple of years back, it was taken over by one built at the Garons centre and there are now lots of other smaller pools, some linked to schools, built in the interim.
-These days I swim at Garons, but Westcliff gave me more pleasure despite having less amenities.
+When it closed a couple of years back, it was taken over by one built at the Garons centre and there are now lots of other smaller pools, many linked to schools, built in the interim.
+These days I swim at Garons, grateful I still can, but Westcliff gave me more pleasure despite having less amenities.